• Home

 Q: What were the medals you won in the Asian Games?

-A: The medals I won were bronze in swimming and gold in diving.
+A: I won bronze in swimming and gold in diving.

 Q: Who are the athletes you competed against?

-A: My swim competition was against two other Chinese swimmers: Zhang Feng (China) and Chen Liyin (China).
+A: My swimming competition was against two other Chinese swimmers: Zhang Feng (China) and Chen Liyin (China).
 Our dive competition was against two Japanese divers: Kazuki Yamamoto (Japan) and Satoru Suzuki (Japan).

 Q: How did you feel about winning the bronze medal in swimming?

 A: I was thrilled.
-It was my first Asian Games medal, and it was also my first Olympic medal.
+It was my first Asian Games medal and my first Olympic medal.
 I am very proud to be one of the top medalists on the Chinese swimming team.

 Q: What did you think about winning the gold medal in diving?